gram7gram/DivineDefense/README.md

 ### Concurrent state-machine (CSM)

-State is a representation of the object in the specific moment of time.
 Finit, concurrent, stack state-machines are up to you to decide which is the best way.

 I have choosen the concurrent one.